isabellauhw/linearEncodeModel/README.md

 *obj.bhv – behavioral data table
 obj.vid – video data table

-*Note*: Users should modify these scripts to fit their dataset formats.
+*Note*: Users should modify these scripts to fit their dataset formats, and define/ compute any variables they would like to include in the analysis.

 Run main analysis
 Go to the `main/` folder and run: